eddmann/eddmann.github.io/_posts/2016/2016-02-06-fetching-link-titles-using-promises-and-async-await-in-javascript.md

 ---
 layout: post
 title: 'Fetching Link Titles using Promises and Async/Await in JavaScript'
-meta: 'Exploring ways to use Promises and Async/Await to fetch Link Titles from the Clipboard'
+meta: 'Explore how to fetch link titles from the clipboard using Promises and Async/Await in JavaScript.'
+tags: javascript
 ---

-One tool that I use on a regular basis when compiling the notes for a [Three Devs and a Maybe](http://threedevsandamaybe.com/) episode is a tool for converting a clipboard full of links into a Markdown formatted list.
+One tool that I use on a regular basis when compiling the notes for a [Three Devs and a Maybe](http://threedevsandamaybe.com/) episode is a tool for converting a clipboard full of links into a Markdown-formatted list.
 I created this tool a while back in Python and thought it would be interesting to see how it may look in JavaScript when combined with Promises and Async/Await functions.

 <!--more-->

-The implementations below uses the following Node dependencies.
+The implementations below use the following Node dependencies.

 ```js
 import fetch from 'node-fetch';